vstanyshevskyy/obobruiko/content/questionnaires/gad-7-general-anxiety-disorder-7.md

         minScore: 0
         maxScore: 4
         subscale: default
-      - text: Mild anxiety.
-Requires observation, completing the GAD-7 questionnaire every 2 weeks.
-Self-help under the guidance of a cognitive-behavioral therapy specialist.
-The obtained result is an assumption; for a more accurate diagnosis, consult a mental health professional—psychologist, psychotherapist, or psychiatrist.
-Do not forget to rule out medical causes of anxiety before diagnosing an anxiety disorder (for example, EKG for arrhythmias, TSH for thyroid disease).
+      - text: "Mild Anxiety (5–9) Your result shows a mild level of anxiety.
+This is normal, and many people experience similar feelings from time to time.
+          What can help: Retake the test every 2 weeks to monitor your condition.
+Practice self-help techniques or work with a specialist using cognitive-behavioral therapy (CBT).
+Learn more in the article:
+          “Don’t Worry!” or an Introduction to Generalized Anxiety Disorder.
+          This is only a preliminary assessment.
+For a more accurate understanding of your state, consider consulting a mental health professional.
+Also, make sure to rule out medical causes for anxiety (heart rhythm issues, thyroid problems, etc.)."
         minScore: 5
         maxScore: 9
         subscale: default
-      - text: Moderate anxiety.
-Requires cognitive-behavioral therapy, applied relaxation, or medication intervention.
-The obtained result is an assumption; for a more thorough diagnosis, consult a mental health professional—psychologist, psychotherapist, or psychiatrist.
-Do not forget to rule out medical causes of anxiety before diagnosing an anxiety disorder (for example, EKG for arrhythmias, TSH for thyroid disease).
+      - text: "Moderate Anxiety (10–14).
+Your result indicates a moderate level of anxiety.
+This is a signal to pay closer attention to your emotional well-being.
+Recommended steps: cognitive-behavioral therapy (CBT);
+          practical relaxation; consultation regarding possible medication if advised by a medical professional.
+This is not a diagnosis.
+To fully assess your condition and support your mental health, consult a mental health professional – psychiatrist, psychologist or psychotherapist.
+          Don’t forget to rule out potential medical causes for anxiety (heart rhythm issues, thyroid problems, etc.)."
         minScore: 10
         maxScore: 14
         subscale: default
-      - text: Severe anxiety.
-Requires a combination of medication and psychotherapy (cognitive-behavioral or applied relaxation).
-The obtained result is an assumption; for a more comprehensive diagnosis, consult a mental health professional—psychologist, psychotherapist, or psychiatrist.
-Do not forget to rule out medical causes of anxiety before diagnosing an anxiety disorder (for example, EKG for arrhythmias, TSH for thyroid disease).
+      - text: "Severe Anxiety (15–21).
+Your result shows a high level of anxiety.
+This means anxiety may significantly affect your daily life.
+Recommended
+          steps: Combination of psychotherapy (CBT or practical relaxation) and medication, if prescribed by a psychiatrist.
+It’s crucial to consult a mental health professional for a detailed assessment and support.
+          Remember: this is only a preliminary assessment, not a diagnosis.
+          Also, ensure possible physical causes of symptoms are excluded (heart rhythm issues, thyroid problems, etc.).."
         minScore: 15
         maxScore: 21
         subscale: default